 Public observing sessions are conducted over the winter period each year, in collaboration with Macarthur Astronomical Society.
 For details go the Macarthur Astronomical Society website.

 Here is where the observatory was between 2000 and 2013 (left), compared with its current location (right).
-Of course, the roads did not exist then:
+Of course, none of the roads existed then:

 EDIT (1st July 2019): Added two additional images of the Observatory at its old location – plus weblinks and two relevant historical documents: